SarahTLS/Python_Final_project_QGIS/README.md

-## Projecting Data, Spatial Joins, and Table Exports with PyQGIS
+# Projecting Data, Spatial Joins, and Table Exports with PyQGIS

-### Please follow along using the script for this tutorial.
-The purpose of this script is to produce a spreadsheet identifying the gas leak closest to each school.
+### Follow along using the script for this tutorial -- the purpose of the script is to produce a spreadsheet identifying the gas leak closest to each school.
 Spreadsheets like these have been used by a local climate justice organization, Mothers Out Front, to prioritize their activism and better communicate with utilities.
 I knew the series of geoprocessing operations I needed this script to do at the outset.
 However, I had no idea how to script them in QGIS.
 Largely I solved this issue by navigating the documentation in QGIS and searching Stack Overflow.
 This tutorial will provide an overview of the different commands used to perform these operations.

 A future direction for this code is to create a custom toolbox, similar to ones used in ArcMap, so that the input and output file paths and desired Coordinate Reference Systems are not hard-coded into the script, and so that users have a GUI to input their own files.